 When our children were young, we always brought along a soft-sided carrier that easily folded into our backpack.
 The carrier served multiple purposes.
 One, to provide reprieve for tired legs and two, safety.
 If we were in an area that felt difficult to pass or posed any type of danger, our children were immediately placed in the carrier.
 We never took risks with them when they were small.

 In addition, we were also not shy about harnessing our children in areas that were, in our eyes, not safe.
 If there was a ridge-line, near a sharp drop, or in an area that felt particularly dangerous, we would put our children's harnesses on.
 Both of our children had their own harness in the event they required extra stability simultaneously.
 We purchased their harnesses at a local sporting goods store.

 Please know how to properly use or fix ropes on your children should you opt to use them in the mountains.
 Ropes are very helpful, but can be very dangerous if not used properly!

 Whenever hiking on white-red-white trails it is essential to wear good hiking boots with adequate tread.
-Check the tread on your hiking boots routinely!
+Check the tread on your hiking boots routinely by flipping them over and thoroughly inspecting the shoes!
 This is also required for your children as well!
-Hiking boots can be expensive, but they are required equipment for your safety!
+Hiking boots can be expensive, but they are required equipment for your safety.

 It is also a good idea to wear hiking pants, layers for changing weather, sunglasses and a hat whenever hiking in the mountains.
 Quality hiking socks are a great way to keep your feet happy on the trails!